 Learn More: B-Inspired Mama

 23. Fireworks Painting with Straws

-This activity is a fun and unique way to create a fireworks display.
-Use a straw to blow paint onto paper, creating an explosion of color that looks like fireworks bursting in the sky.
-Kids of all ages can benefit from this activity as it helps them develop their creativity and hand-eye coordination.
+In this art project, your students will make a truly distinct fireworks display!
+They’ll enjoy the process as they use a straw to blow paint onto paper-creating an explosion of color that looks like fireworks bursting in the sky.
+Kids of all ages can benefit from this activity as it collectively helps them develop their creativity and hand-eye coordination.